-• All members of staff have been provided with a copy of part one and annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff.

-- o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-The signed sheet is kept in the SCR folder on the network. - The DSL will ensure that all new staff and volunteers receive safeguarding and child protection training (including online safety), and information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-Induction will also include: staff behaviour policy / staff code of conduct, low level concerns reporting, whistleblowing, the safeguarding implications of children missing from education. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the safeguarding partners. - All Trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
+- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This register is kept within the Central resources in the electronic staff room area. - The DSL will ensure that all new staff and volunteers (including agency and thirdparty staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+Information is provided and training delivered through staff induction handbook, online SSSCPD training and in-house INSET training days.
+This training is regularly updated and is in line with advice from the safeguarding partners. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
+This training is regularly updated via annual updates, or refresher training every two years.

-This training is regularly updated. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually, through regular staff meetings and INSET training - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - Quest School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - The DSL will provide an annual report to the Board of Trustees detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained. - The school has a nominated lead for the Board of Trustees (Deborah Bruce); furthermore members of the Board of Trustee access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This training will be updated at least annually via annual. - Safeguarding training for staff, including online safety training will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+Staff will attend all relevant safeguarding update courses via the SSSCPD online platform and also staff will attend safeguarding update training at inset and twilight sessions. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved via staff meetings, twilight training and yearly e-learning training. - Rowhill School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained. - Although the school has a nominated safeguarding lead for the governing body, Andrew Halpin, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.